Today's Thursday • 5 mins read

 They can give in to reckless driving, substance abuse, constant depression, and thoughts of suicide.

-Narcissism is often considered to be a form of depressive illness.
+Narcissism is considered to be a form of depressive illness.
+Some describe narcissism as a form of “low-intensity” depression.

-The life of a narcissist is a series of intermittent bouts of dysphoria, anhedonia, and clinical forms of depression (cyclothymia, dysthymia).
-Narcissism is already apparent in early adolescence.
+Experts who work with narcissists say the life of a narcissist is a series of intermittent bouts of dysphoria, anhedonia, and clinical forms of depression (cyclothymia, dysthymia).

 Although the distinction between exogenous (reactive) and endogenous depression is no longer considered valid, it is still useful in the context of narcissism.